statisticsnorway/ssb-sgis/docs/examples/network_analysis_demo_template.md

     Network(3851 km, undirected)

-If you want to manipulate the roads after instantiating the Network, you can access the GeoDataFrame in the 'gdf' attribute:
+To manipulate the roads after instantiating the Network, the GeoDataFrame can be accessed in the 'gdf' attribute:

 ```python
 nw.gdf.head(3)